-Structure - Set yourself a goal and give yourself time to implement a plan to reach that goal
+Structure - Set yourself a goal and give yourself time to implement a plan to reach that goal.

-Balance - Being able to consistently train is a great benefit but can only be achieved if you listen to your body and rest when you need to
+Balance - Being able to consistently train is a great benefit but can only be achieved if you listen to your body and rest when you need to.

-Stretching - Really important to stay mobile through stretching.
-This makes running easier and helps avoid injuries
+Stretching - Staying mobile through stretching is incredibly important.
+This makes running easier and helps avoid injuries.